Refill it, reuse it – and then recycle it

 14 June 2024

-This Sunday marks World Refill Day, a day of action designed to accelerate the transition away from single-use materials and towards refill and reuse.
+This Sunday marks World Refill Day, a day of action that aims to accelerate the transition away from single-use materials and towards refill and reuse.

 A key goal behind a lot of the work we do at Resource Futures is reuse, and with good reason.
-Despite improvements over the past decade, 83% of plastic doesn’t get recycled after use, instead ending up incinerated, in landfill or littering our streets, beaches, rivers and seas.
+Despite improvements over the past decade, we fail to recycle 83% of the plastic we use.
+Instead we incinerate it, send it to landfill or litter our streets, beaches, rivers and seas with plastic.

 This makes finding ways to reuse material a critical element of a more sustainable, circular society.
 Some of our projects have seen sustained success in shifting attitudes towards a more reuse-first mindset.

-Our Gloucestershire Real Nappy Project, which promotes environmental and cost savings benefits of using washable cloth nappies, has been focusing on increasing uptake of pre-loved nappies to help close the loop; meanwhile our Circular Economy team has been helping Bryson Recycling to scope out the potential for adding reuse shops to its household recycling centres in North Wales.
+Our Gloucestershire Real Nappy Project, which promotes environmental and cost savings benefits of using washable cloth nappies, has focused on increasing uptake of pre-loved nappies to help close the loop.
+Meanwhile, our Circular Economy team has scoped out adding reuse to household recycling centres in North Wales.

-Our longstanding Community RePaint project, which gives unused paint a new lease of life, has added a number of new schemes to its countrywide operations, including at two household recycling centres in Staffordshire following a successful pilot scheme.
-And in Devon, our Waste and Recycling Advisor team has visited upwards of 15,000 households in the past year to increase recycling rates in the county.
+Our Community RePaint project, which gives unused paint a new lease of life, has added several new schemes.
+This includes new operations at two household recycling centres in Staffordshire following a successful pilot scheme.
+In Devon, our Waste and Recycling Advisor team has visited 15,000+ households in the past year to increase recycling rates.

 To turn the tide towards a more sustainable society, collaboration is absolutely paramount.
 Working with Somerset Climate Action Network, our Community Action Groups Network in Somerset recently brought residents, businesses and other groups together at its ‘Action for Somerset’s future’ event – exploring a number of perspectives on driving sustainable change in the county, including strategies for waste and the circular economy.